In 1979, researchers coincidentally found that a drug–cyclosporine–that suppresses the immune system in bone marrow transplant patients also cleared

 Interaction One

 An antigen-presenting cell (APC) processes and displays an antigen on its surface.
 A T cell recognizes and targets that antigen.
-The specific antigen or antigens responsible for psoriasis are not known, but some infections (for example, strep throat) create an antigen believed to trigger some cases of guttate psoriasis.
+The specific antigen or antigens responsible for psoriasis are not known, but some infections (for example, strep throat) create an antigen believed to trigger some cases of

 Interaction Two